initgrep-com/initgrep.blog/_authors/irshad sheikh.markdown

 latestEducation: Master's in Computer Applications (MCA)
 major: My Major was developing sofware using Java Programming Language.
 aboutMe: I work as a software developer.
 I have over 4+ years of experience in developing web applications and Java Enterprise applications.
+meta: I work as a software developer.
+I have over 4+ years of experience in developing web applications and Java Enterprise applications.
 ---